 How to Apply for Student Loans

 Student borrowers have two major options available to them — private and federal student loans.
-While both types can be used by students to help pay for college there are big differences in how a student will apply for them.
-Continue reading for more details on the differences between private and federal student loans and their application process.
+While both types can be used by students to help pay for college, there are big differences in how a student will apply for them.

 Federal Student Loans vs Private Student Loans

 Federal student loans are provided by the federal government.
 Private student loans are issued by institutions such as banks, some schools, and other private lenders.
-In order to make an educated borrowing decision it’s important to understand the major differences between federal vs private student loans.
+In order to make an educated borrowing decision, it’s important to understand the major differences between federal vs private student loans.
 These differences include:

 Repayment Terms